 Any student who violates the dress code may be sent home and directed to return dressed appropriately.
-Any PA student who does not adhere to the dress code may be given an academic warning concerning their dress violation.
-Further violations of the dress code, may result in that student wearing a mandatory uniform as set forth by the program director.
+Class time missed will be unexcused and any coursework, assignment or assessment that is missed during this time will not be made up.
+Any PA student who does not adhere to the dress code may be given a letter of concern or professionalism warning.
+Repeated infractions will result in referral to the Progress and Promotions Committee and may result in Professional probation or suspension.